-Still, why the abrupt change?
-Because experts now know that people can transmit COVID-19 even when they’re asymptomatic (they have the virus but don't show any symptoms) or pre-symptomatic (they're carrying the virus and will eventually have symptoms), says Dr. Winter.
-CDC Director Robert R. Redfield, M.D., says that as many as 25% of people with COVID-19 may stay asymptomatic, potentially spreading the virus without knowing it, and those who are pre-symptomatic may be even more contagious, transmitting the virus for up to 48 hours before they have symptoms.
+Experts now know that face masks and coverings are essential for helping control the pandemic because people can transmit COVID-19 even when they’re asymptomatic (they have the virus but don't show any symptoms) or pre-symptomatic (they're carrying the virus and will eventually have symptoms), says Dr. Winter.
+CDC Director Robert R. Redfield, M.D., says that up to 40% of people with COVID-19 may remain asymptomatic, potentially spreading the virus without knowing it, and those who are pre-symptomatic may be even more contagious, transmitting the virus for up to 48 hours before they have symptoms.

 1. You Wear a Mask to Protect Other People

-The number-one thing you should know about cloth face masks?
-“A homemade mask is not intended to protect the wearer, it’s intended to protect other people from what the wearer might be spreading,” says Steven Q. Simpson, M.D., professor of pulmonary and critical care medicine at the University of Kansas in Kansas City.
+The number-one thing you should know about face masks?
+With the exception of medical-grade N95 and K95 masks, which filter out at least 95% of small airborne COVID-19 particles in the air, “a mask is not intended to protect the wearer, it’s intended to protect other people from what the wearer might be spreading,” says Steven Q. Simpson, M.D., professor of pulmonary and critical care medicine at the University of Kansas in Kansas City.

 Still, "whether you cough, sneeze, or even just talk or breathe, you can release respiratory secretions that have virus,” Dr. Winter adds.
 “Wearing a mask helps contain that, so you’re not spreading it into the air.
 We call that ‘source control.’”

-There is evidence that homemade masks might be helpful in this regard.
+There is evidence that homemade masks are effective at curbing spread of the virus.
 A study in Disaster Medicine and Public Health Preparedness looked at how masks made from 100% cotton t-shirts compared to commercial surgical masks.
 While both types greatly reduced the number of respiratory droplets that came out when volunteers coughed, the commercial surgical masks were three times more effective than the homemade ones.
 However, researchers concluded that even though homemade masks should only be used if commercial masks aren’t available, they’re better than nothing at all to help prevent the spread of infectious respiratory droplets.

 Both Dr. Simpson and Dr. Winter concede that homemade face masks may provide some protection for the wearer, too—though, that’s really not their purpose.
 “They may help a little to protect your nose or mouth from getting the virus directly into your openings if somebody coughs or sneezes right by your face,” Dr. Winter explains.
 The mask will probably also keep you from touching your mouth and nose, the primary way the virus appears to be spread, adds Dr. Simpson.